 - Know if the school has the following facilities such as blue light emergency telephone stations, safety map with recommended secure routes, campus escort service, assistance for a safety app, and you are able to take benefit of these services.

 - You also need to check out the campus safety report.
-Universities and colleges are needed to file a yearly report which details a school safety plan, emergency procedures as well as the current crime records and statistics.
+The Security services in universities and colleges are needed to file a yearly report which details a school safety plan, emergency procedures as well as the current crime records and statistics.

 Learn Self Defense